thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 The "detail" member, if present, ought to focus on helping the client correct the problem, rather than giving debugging information.
-Consumers SHOULD NOT parse the "detail" member for information; extensions (see {{sec-extensions}}) are more suitable and less error-prone ways to obtain such information.
+Consumers SHOULD NOT parse the "detail" member for information; extensions (see
+{{sec-new-attributes}}) are more suitable and less error-prone ways to obtain such information.

 Note that "instance" accepts relative URIs; this means that it must be resolved relative to the document's base URI, as per {{!RFC3986}}, Section 5.